LogoCustom Linear Actuator

 Hybrid page: tool first, report second

-Industrial linear actuator fit checker for 12v 24v dc industrial linear actuator
+Industrial linear actuator fit checker for 12v industrial linear actuators

-This canonical page resolves both industrial linear actuator and 12v 24v dc industrial linear actuator intent in one URL.
+This canonical page resolves both industrial linear actuator and 12v industrial linear actuators intent in one URL.
+The longer 12v 24v dc industrial linear actuator wording is covered in the same cluster.
 Run the fit check first, then use benchmark, risk, and source sections to lock a quote-ready power-path decision.

 Run fit checkerRequest RFQ architecture review